sol-contracts/Trustless-Escrow/README.md

 ## Notes
 The input values for deposit and price are converted to ether by the smart contract.

-Preliminary testing has been does, however please conduct your own testing before implementation.
+Preliminary testing has been done, however please conduct your own testing before implementation.